Hot Spots on Dogs

 Pyotraumatic dermatitis is an acute, rapidly developing surface bacterial skin infection that occurs as a result of self-inflicted trauma.
 These lesions are created when the animal licks, chews, scratches and rubs a focal area of skin in response to an itchy, painful stimulus.
 Because the lesions are warm to the touch, they are often called “hot spots.”

 - The circular lesions often appear as hot, red and moist areas.
 They occur most frequently on the trunk, tail base, lateral thigh, neck and face.

 - Some hair loss over the area occurs as lesion progresses.

 The underlying cause should be identified and removed for successful treatment.
 If the spots are caused by fleas, we can take the necessary steps for flea control.
-(Read Flea Control
+(Read Three Step Flea Prevention Plan

 - Carefully clip the hair over and surrounding the lesions to allow the spots to dry.
 If lesions are large, sedation may be helpful.

 - Avoid medications that will dry or sting.
 Stinging draws attention to the site and increases self-trauma from licking or rubbing.
 Alcohol-containing products should be avoided.

 - The outcome is much better if the underlying cause can be corrected or controlled.
 If fleas are the issue, try using a monthly topical (Frontline or Advantage) to remove them.

 - Lesions may be slow to heal, but gentle cleansing of the area on a daily basis will soothe the area and speed recovery.

 - Owners should wash their hands after treating an infected animal.
 Although human infections are rare, the microorganism could present a danger to owners who are immunosuppressed.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical